 The adorable town of Carmel by the Sea is the perfect stop on any California road trip itinerary.
 The one square mile village (yes, it’s that tiny!), is known for its fairy book houses, hidden courtyards and, of course, the stunning beach.
 But one of the lesser known reasons to visit Carmel is the town’s incredible culinary scene.
-We used our favorite travel app Trover to find the best recommendations from other travelers in the area.

 From the adorable coffee shops that have been in Carmel forever, to the newer trendy spots sporting cuisine from around the world, there’s so many incredible places to eat in Carmel.
 To help you out with your choices, we did some research for you (you’re welcome!).
 So without further ado, here’s your guide for where to eat in Carmel by the Sea: